 Arts Centre Melbourne has showcased the best of Australian and international performing arts for over 30 years, and is the proud home of flagship Resident Companies — The Australian Ballet, Melbourne Symphony Orchestra, Melbourne Theatre Company and Opera Australia — and a range of other presenters who collectively bring our stages and spaces to life.
 Through these works, together with our own program of performances, events, and activities, we offer diverse audiences a distinctly multidimensional approach to participation, education and entertainment.

 Arts Centre Melbourne’s purpose is to enrich the lives of Victorians – culturally, educationally, socially and economically and to provide leadership in the promotion and development of the performing arts (Victorian Arts Centre Act 1979).

-The Arts Wellbeing Collective is an example of our commitment to providing leadership in the promotion and development of the performing arts in line with our core values – Leadership, Community, Care More, and Creativity.
+The Arts Wellbeing Collective is an example of our commitment to providing leadership in the promotion and development of the performing arts in line with our core values – Leadership, Community, Care More, Creativity, and Equity.